indeedeng/util/mmap/README.md

 The installation step assumes that `/usr/lib/` is in your `java.library.path`.
-You can also repackage the shared library in the JAR file, or request that we distribute a new build binary in the JAR file requires pushing it into the GitHub repository under `src/main/resources/native/*platform*/`.
+You can also repackage the shared library in the JAR file, or request that we distribute a new build binary in the JAR file by pushing it to the GitHub repository under `src/main/resources/native/*platform*/`.

 ## Known limitations